MakeSchool-Tutorials/Drift-Unity-VR/P6-Drift/content.md

 To do this, we’ll need some test levels.
 The quickest way to do this is to save copies of your Play scene.

 >[action]
 >Save one as Level1, one as Level2, and one as Level3.
-As a shortcut, you can copy Level1 to a scene called Level2 by simply pressing Ctrl-D.
+As a shortcut, you can copy Level1 to a scene called Level2 by simply selecting Level1 and pressing Ctrl-D.

 ![](../media/image32.png)